Chartbreaker: With Slow-Burning Hit ‘Wilder Days,’ Morgan Wade & Her Team Are Eyeing a Global Career

 While performing at FloydFest — a local music festival in her hometown of Floyd, Virginia — in 2018, then-aspiring singer-songwriter Morgan Wade managed to pass along one of her CDs to the guitar tech for Jason Isbell and the 400 Unit.
 The tech kindly handed it off to Sadler Vaden, the band’s guitarist, who was immediately struck by Wade’s gritty voice and transparent songwriting style.
 The two quickly connected and started working on what would become Wade’s quiet storm of a hit, “Wilder Days.”

-“As soon as I heard it, I knew the song had wings,” recalls Mary Sparr, Wade’s manager.
+“As soon as I heard it, I knew the song had wings,” recalls Mary Sparr, Wade’s manager since late 2019.
 “It resonated so much that we knew if we just put the momentum behind it, it would resonate even further.”

 “I started playing the song at shows, and it was the one song that you could just tell everybody connected with,” Wade tells Billboard.
 “I knew we had a crowd favorite.”